 The Georgia Governor’s Office of Highway Safety reports that Gwinnett County had more than 41,500 reported traffic accidents in one year, resulting in 9,436 injuries and 61 fatalities.
 While many people drive themselves around the county, other drivers are transporting passengers they’ve never even met.
 Getting into a stranger’s personal vehicle for a ride once seemed unimaginable to many people, but it is now commonplace and completely acceptable across the United States due to ridesharing services like Uber or Lyft.

 Uber and Lyft can be extremely convenient, providing much-needed rides for people who are getting car repairs, who are choosing to not drink and drive, who are visiting other cities and don’t want to rent a car, and many more.
 By simply opening your phone, you can have a driver there to transport you for (usually) affordable fares in a matter of minutes.
 With all this convenience, however, also comes risks.

 Accidents involving rideshare vehicles happen all the time.
 While some crashes are widely publicized, you may not hear about hundreds more.
 You might not even think about the possibility of a rideshare accident until one happens to you.
-If you suffered injuries in a crash involving an Uber or Lyft driver, you should discuss your legal options with Brauns Law as soon as possible.
+If you suffered injuries in a crash involving an Uber or Lyft driver, you should discuss your legal options with a Gwinnett County Ridesharing Accident Attorney at Brauns Law as soon as possible.
 We know how to handle complex car accident cases, and we can protect your rights.